pipacs/multiobserver/README.md

     PIMultiObserver *multiObserver = [[PIMultiObserver alloc] init];

-### observeAnd: Observing The AND Combination Of Many Properties
+### observeAnd: Observing The AND Combination Of Properties

 The method *observeAnd* takes a list of properties (objects and key paths) to observe, and a notification block.
-The block will be called whenever any of the properties change, with a Boolean parameter which is the AND combination of the current value of all observed properties:
+The block will be called whenever any of the properties change, with a Boolean parameter which is the AND combination of the current values of the observed properties:

     - (void)observeAnd:(NSArray *)objectsAndKeyPaths block:(PIMONotificationBlock)block;

-The example app *Checklist* is using this method to observe a set of rocket launch subsystems (think Apollo 13), in order to enable a "launch" button, when all subsystems are ready, but disable the button otherwise:
+The example app *Checklist* is using this method to observe a set of rocket launch systems (think Apollo 13), in order to enable a "launch" button, when all subsystems are ready, but disable the button otherwise:

     [self.multiObserver observeAnd:@[
         self, @"booster",